microsoft/terminal/doc/cascadia/SettingsSchema.md

 | `command` | _Required_ | String | The command executed when the associated key bindings are pressed. |
 | `keys` | _Required_ | Array[String] | Defines the key combinations used to call the command. |

-### Implemented Keybindings
+### Implemented Commands

-Bindings listed below are per the implementation in `src/cascadia/TerminalApp/AppKeyBindingsSerialization.cpp`
+Commands listed below are per the implementation in `src/cascadia/TerminalApp/AppKeyBindingsSerialization.cpp`

 - copy
 - copyTextWithoutNewlines